1889 Gorton by-election: Issues

-The result
+Result

 Mather held the seat for the Liberals with a slightly increased majority of 846 as opposed to Peacock’s 457 at the 1886 general election.
 This may nevertheless have been something of a disappointment.
 In the course of the Parliament so far the Liberals had gained nine seats from the Conservatives or Liberal Unionists and one from the Irish Parliamentary Party.
 They had lost only one seat to the Liberal Unionists (at Doncaster by a very narrow margin).
 It was reported that the Liberals had been confident of a much larger majority for Mather and that as the numbers of Irish electors in the division was about 1100, without that sectional support the seat might well have been lost.

 Mather went on to hold the seat at the 1892 general election with a reduced majority of 222.
 At this election the Liberals came back to government under Mr Gladstone.
 Perhaps Mather's disappointing majority at the by-election had been something of a portent however.
 His own majority was down and nationally the party, which had expected to win an outright majority in the House of Commons, was in effect a minority government governing with the support and consent of the Irish MPs.